tunasplam/sudoku/Readme.md

 - all 100 PE96 problems
 - find some tougher benchmarks

-Random Generator for sudoku puzzles of given type
+Random Generator for sudoku puzzles of given type. this can probably be handled by writing some chatgpt prompts that produce random puzzles.